fxgsell/GG-Edge-Inference/3-hybrid-face-recognition/README.md

 ![Architecture][architecture]

-[architecture]: ./static/architecture.png "Architecture"
+[architecture]: ./images/architecture.png "Architecture"

 ## Step-by-step

+- `cd 3-hybrid-face-recognition`

+- run `make`

+## What it does

 - You can reuse the same lambda as in the first section, or create a new one (with the same alias latest).
 If you choose to create a new one you must add it to you Greengrass group with 'python3 create-greengrass-config --function <YOUR_FUNCTION>.
+And remember that you can't have 2 lambda running a the same time because of the camera.

 - Create another Lambda function which will be using Rekognition to resolve the name of the faces it receive, only create it in the cloud this time.